prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 Mobile apps continue to proliferate, adding convenience to our lives–but that doesn’t always translate to a better experience for everyone.
 Many apps are not created with all users in mind, which can make them frustrating, difficult, or even impossible for people with disabilities to use.
 Fortunately, there is a roadmap for making mobile apps and mobile versions of websites accessible.

-The Web Content Accessibility Guidelines [WCAG](https://www.accessibilitychecker.org/guides/wcag/), which all accessibility standards are based on, applies to both web pages and web applications, including native and hybrid apps.
+The Web Content Accessibility Guidelines (WCAG), which all accessibility standards are based on, applies to both web pages and web applications, including native and hybrid apps.
 These guidelines provide detailed instructions on how website and app owners can make their platforms accessible to users with varying disabilities, ensuring they are not discriminated against in day-to-day life.

 <!-- ![Figma Prototype Play](./Figma-play-icon.png) -->

 WCAG forms part of the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).
 This initiative was created to ensure that disabled users don’t encounter any barriers when browsing websites and engaging with mobile apps, which are now an essential part of our lives.

-## Who needs an accesible mobile app?
+## Who needs an accessible mobile app?

 You may not know this but a large percentage of users who have tried to download and engage with your app have a disability.
 And when they can’t use your app in the way they were hoping, they simply delete it, and your brand loses another customer.

-The following people require an accessible mobile app:
+**The following people require an accessible mobile app:**

-People with cognitive impairments.
+- **People with cognitive impairments**
   This includes conditions such as ADD, dyslexia, and Alzheimer’s.
 These users are either easily distracted, or they cannot follow too many different screens or themes.

-Users with visual impairments.
+- **Users with visual impairments**
   This includes color blindness as well as complete blindness.
 People with visual impairment rely on contrast and visual alternatives to process content.

-People with auditory impairments.
+- **People with auditory impairments**
   Anyone with partial or complete loss of hearing won’t be able to process all app content if it’s inaccessible – auditory alternatives are required.

-Users with mobility impairments.
+- **Users with mobility impairments**
   Users with a mild or severe mobile impairment won’t be able to move dexterously or tap with purpose when using an app.

-## WCAG Principles That Apply to Mobile App Accessibility
+## WCAG principles that apply to mobile app accessibility

 The Web Content Accessibility Guidelines are based on 4 specific principles.
 It’s important to keep each of these principles in mind during the mobile app accessibility process.

-Perceivable.
+- **Perceivable**
   Any information, as well as the components of your mobile app, needs to be presented in the most perceivable way possible.

-Operable.
+- **Operable**
   Any app interface components, including the navigation, needs to be operable, regardless of ability.

-Understandable.
+- **Understandable**
   Any and all information and app functionality must be understandable to all users.

-Robust.
+- **Robust**
   Lastly, all mobile app content must be robust enough to be easily interpreted by a range of different user agents, including assistive technologies.

 ## Mobile Application Accessibility Checklist